-The Project is eligible for Measure R 35% Transit funds, but these have all been allocated to the Regional Connector Project.
-The Project is not eligible for Proposition A and Proposition C as much of the Project is deemed "new subway" and not allowed under the Act of 1998 (Note: Staff is investigating the potential to allocate a portion of the Regional Connector Project to above-ground rail).
-The Project is eligible for Measure R Rail Capital General Improvements 2%, Metro Lease Revenues, Measure M State of Good Repair 2%, and Repayment of Capital Project Loans Fund 3562.
+The Project is eligible for Measure R 35% Transit funds listed in the ordinance Expenditure Plan, but these have all been allocated to the Regional Connector Project.
+The Project is not eligible for Proposition A and Proposition C as much of the Project is deemed "new subway" and not allowed under the Act of 1998.
+The Project is eligible for Measure R Rail Capital General Improvements 2%, Metro Lease Revenues, Measure M State of Good Repair 2% (for certain components of the Project only), State Repayment Fund 3562, and Transportation Development Act Article 4 funds.
 A combination of the funds is recommended to address the increase in the Project LOP.